-Knowledge of medical and pharmaceutical terminology and concepts, as well as theoretical knowledge and/or degree or equivalent education and/or experience in a field related to biological sciences as needed to work in Regulatory Affairs.
+Knowledge of medical and pharmaceutical terminology and concepts, as well as theoretical knowledge and/or Bachelor's degree and/or equivalent education and/or experience in a field related to biological sciences as needed to work in Regulatory Affairs.

 Experience working with FDA regulations, NCI policies and procedures, and Good Clinical Practice guidelines for the conduct of clinical research.